Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: EVALUATION OF L-PRLN

-It is important to emphasize that our tract-level model provides uncertainty estimates, which are unavailable in PRLN.
-As an illustration, Table 3 presents the coverage rates of 95\% credible intervals for every fifth percentile, as well as the Gini coefficient.
+It is also important to emphasize that L-PRLN provides uncertainty estimates, which are unavailable in PRLN.
+As an illustration, Table~\ref{tab:cover} presents the coverage rates of 95\% credible intervals for every fifth percentile, as well as the Gini coefficient.
 Two coverage rates were computed, one with the true population as reference values and one with the PRLN estimates as reference values.
-The first set of intervals demonstrates the tract-level model's ability to cover the truth (i.e., based on 95\% credible intervals), while the second set of intervals allows us to see if the PRLN results are statistically distinguishable from the tract-level model when accounting for uncertainty in the estimates (recall that PRLN does not provide uncertainty estimates).
-The first comparison shows that the tract-level model's intervals slightly undercover the truth; i.e., the 95\% credible intervals cover about 80-90\% of the time, but with better coverage in the lower portion of the income distribution.
-The second comparison shows that the PRLN measures in the lower part of the distribution are largely contained in the tract-level model's 95\% credible intervals.
-More precisely, the tract-level model's estimate and PRLN's estimate for a given percentile were statistically indistinguishable at least 60\% of the time.
-This is an underestimate since it does account for uncertainty in the PRLN estimates, but the statistical properties of PRLN are unknown.
+The first comparison shows that L-PRLN's intervals slightly undercover the truth; i.e., the 95\% credible intervals cover about 80-90\% of the time, but with better coverage in the lower portion of the income distribution.
+Note that L-PRLN has better coverage precisely where its point estimates do the worst.
+The second comparison shows that the PRLN measures in the lower part of the distribution are largely contained in the L-PRLN's 95\% credible intervals.
+More precisely, L-PRLN's estimate and PRLN's estimate for a given percentile were statistically indistinguishable at least 60\% of the time.
+This is an underestimate since it does not account for uncertainty in the PRLN estimates, but the statistical properties of PRLN are unknown.

-Recall, the lower portion of the distribution is where PRLN's point estimates tend to out-perform the tract-level model's point estimates.
-Yet the credible intervals in this region tend to cover the truth fairly well, and also contain the PRLN estimates at higher rates than elsewhere in the income distribution.
-In other words, the tract-level model is appropriately more uncertain in the regions of the income distribution where its point estimates perform the worst.
-Further, the tract-level model and PRLN are largely statistically indistinguishable, especially in the regions of the income distribution where PRLN outperforms the model's point estimates.

-\section{APPLICATION TO THE AMERICAN COMMUNITY SURVEY}
+\subsection{Application to the American Community Survey}